Skip to main content

 • “This means not only game-breaking bugs (scripts not going off) but also invisible walls, dysfunctional mechanics (like switching weapons), riddle performance (not working as intended) and so on.”

-• “The first issue is that on Linux, none of the shaders are cached, so you'll get very long loading times and some temporary freezing/stuttering when the level is loading a different area.”
+• “The first, is that on Linux none of the shaders are cached, so you'll get very long loading times and some temporary freezing/stuttering when the level is loading a different area.”

 • replayability

-• “The game has great replayability; after beating the campaign, you can replay every level right from the start while keeping all of your treasures and upgrades.
-It's just a matter of selecting the option after completing the game (level select).”
+• “The game has great replayability; after beating the campaign, you can replay every level from the start while keeping all your treasures and upgrades by selecting the level select option.”

 • character development